Enforcing Arbitration Awards

 C. Motion to District Court to Confirm

-If you are faced with a Motion to Vacate, respond with a Motion to Confirm.
-If you have an insurer who is failing to pay on an Award, and their 90 days to Move to Vacate has expired, file a Motion to Confirm.
+If you are faced with a Motion to Vacate, you may wish to respond with a Motion to Confirm.
+If you have an insurer who is failing to pay on an Award, and their 90 days within which to Move to Vacate has expired, file a Motion to Confirm.
 There is no time limit on making this Motion.

 Minn.
 Stat. §572B.22 – Confirmation of award.